 Taking around 16 months, this law apprenticeship is ideal for administrators who support fee earners, such as legal secretaries.
 It includes the Business Administrator Level 3 standard, along with three CILEx units – The Legal Environment, Proofreading in the Legal Environment and an Area of Law.

 Including the Level 6 CILEx Diploma in Law and Practice, this 39 month apprenticeship enables apprentices to become a fellow of the Chartered Institute of Legal Executives.
-Apprentices with a law degree are able to undertake the 27 month graduate fast-track option.

 Interested in recruiting an apprentice